-Cristofori persisted making pianos and improving on its design until nearly his life’s end.
+Cristofori persisted in making pianos and improving on their design until nearly his life’s end.
 In his later years, Giovanni Ferrini assisted him and then went on to continue in his master’s footsteps to have a very distinguished career of his own.

 In addition, another tentative assistant, P. Domencico Dal Mela, went to build what would be the first upright piano in 1739, just eight years after Cristofori’s death.
 Unfortunately, in his senior years, Bartolomeo Cristofori had seriously declining health and had to be taken care of.

 In his final will, he left the mass majority of his belongings to sisters whose last name was also Dal Mela in compensation for their continual care of him through his sicknesses and old age.